Which place is cheaper, Avignon or Toulon?

 Both Toulon and Avignon are notable destinations for backpackers.

-Toulon is a good port city to visit for backpackers.
+Toulon is popular with backpackers and budget travelers.
 It doesn't have the reputation of many nearby towns along the French Riviera, so you can still find some affordable hostels and cafes in the area.
 You also won't find the crowds so you can enjoy a touch of the authentic local culture.

-Plenty of backpackers visit Avignon.
+It's common for backpackers to visit Avignon.
 You'll find a few affordable hotels, but hostels are a little bit more difficult to come by.

 Both Toulon and Avignon offer notable public transit options.